2008 Georgian presidential election: Reactions

 The opposition candidates claimed the polls were rigged and the exit-polls false.
 Supporters for Levan Gachechiladze were waiting for official results, but the candidate himself called for a January 6 meeting in Tbilisi to protect the true results of the election.
-On the 6th January about 7 to 9000 supporters of the opposition went to the Rike Square in Tbilisi.
+On that day, about 7000 to 9000 supporters of the opposition went to the Rike Square in Tbilisi.
 Opposition leaders urged their adherents to return on 8 January and to celebrate the victory of Levan Gachechiladze.
+While that rally was called off, the opposition united in a large rally in downtown Tbilisi once again on 13 January, claiming vote-rigging had taken place, demanding a run-off, and asking for the resignation of the head of the CEC.
+The protests continued through inauguration day, 20 January.